Deborah is a craft enthusiast. She particularly enjoys creating crafts with a special theme.

-Do You Know the Phantom of the Opera?
+Do You Know of The Phantom of the Opera?

 Originally published in 1986, The Phantom of the Opera is a gothic tale with mystery, romance, and music.
 The plot includes the real Opera Garnier and the fictional Soprano Christine Daae, but the story highlights the character Eric, a musical genius who wore a mask to conceal his disfigured face.
 The Phantom of the Opera became popular with Andrew Lloyd Webber’s musical adaptation.